“Four eco-chic apartments for 2-14 in the heart of Yorkshire spa town Harrogate, a swish of a towel from its famous Pump

 - Ipod dock

 For a sense of luxury, wake up to your pre-ordered breakfast hamper prepared by local Cordon Bleu-trained cook Susie (additional charge).
 Choose between continental, including croissants and rolls (which you can heat up in your oven), homemade preserves and fruit; or a more luxurious meal of eggs and smoked salmon.
 Each apartment has a stylish kitchen for self-catering - oven, hob, dishwasher, fridge-freezer, sink, kettle, toaster, tea, coffee - so guests planning longer stays or visiting with children can easily whip up some simple snacks and suppers.
 The apartments are very centrally positioned so all shops and supermarkets are within walking distance.
 Weeton's on West Park is a particularly good for picking up tasty local produces, cheeses and wines.

 When eating out, you’re spoiled for choice.
 For a light bite, grab a rye-bread open sandwich at Baltzersens.
 Ingredients are the best of Yorkshire, but the inspiration is owner Paul Rawlinson’s Norwegian grandmother and her cooking.
 The must-visit afternoon tea destination is Bettys, famous for its ‘Fat Rascals’ (a cross between a rock cake and a scone).
-If you prefer a contemporary London-style vibe, head down Parliament Street to the tiny Hoxton North café, whose freshly ground coffee and cakes are amazing.
+If you prefer a contemporary London-style vibe, head down Parliament Street to the tiny Hoxton North café, whose freshly ground coffee and brunches are amazing.

 - Coffee / tea making